 EXPANDING COMPREHENSIVE CARE IN PARTNERSHIP WITH DCKH:

-In July 2018, TF launched a new collaborative project in partnership with Germany’s largest cleft organization, Deutsche Cleft Kinderhilfe (DCKH) and its counterpart in India, ABMSS.
-Building on our shared mandate, this pilot project focuses on delivering the full circle of cleft care to 300 low-income families in Mysore – a city in southwestern India.
+In July 2018, TF launched a new partnership with Germany’s largest cleft organization, Deutsche Cleft Kinderhilfe (DCKH) and its counterpart in India, ABMSS.
+Building on our shared mandate, we seek to deliver the full circle of cleft care to low-income families in Mysore, Kolkata, and Bangalore.

 CANADIAN SUPPORTERS: Sisters of Charity – Halifax, Rotary Club of East York

 This month, Khon Kaen University in Northern Thailand hosted the prestigious Asia Pacific Cleft Congress.
 The conference was led by friend and partner of Transforming Faces, Dr. Bowornsilp Chowchuen, and attendees included many of TF’s partners in the region.